 Ok, ok, so I’m not a baller, but that would be an awesome title wouldn’t it?
 However, there was once a time when I was a standout athlete in football and basketball.

 My start came from humble beginnings.
-Born and raised in the border town of El Paso, Texas, the Sun City holds a special place in my heart.
+Born and raised in the border town of El Paso, Texas and Sun City holds a special place in my heart.

 It too taught me many lessons.

 Growing up we didn’t have a lot, but we had enough.
-My parents worked their tails off in order to provide for me, my brothers and my sisters.
+My parents worked their asses off in order to provide for me, my brothers and my sisters.

 Much of who I am today I owe to the military.
-I’m not sure where I would be today had I never stepped into my recruiter’s office.
+I’m not sure where I would be had I never stepped into my recruiter’s office.
+If I could guess, I would probably still be lost wandering from shitty job to shitty job.

-During my four years there, I experienced the most personal growth than I have ever experienced in my life.
+During those four years is when I have experienced the most professional and personal growth in my life.

 Personal development beginnings

-It was during my time as a Military Training Instructor that I embraced the gift of personal development.
+It was during my time as a Military Training Instructor that I embraced personal development.

-Unknowingly, in the past I had done many things for personal development, but it was only after reading Dale Carnegie’s book that it became a focus.
+Unknowingly, in the past I had done many things for personal development, but it was only after reading Dale Carnegie’s book that it became my focus and I did so with intention.

 Personal development opened my eyes to a world I thought was only reachable for a select few.

-Now, the books I have read have piled up, uncomfortable situations that force me to grow have become intentional, and the quality of my personal life has drastically improved in ways I could have never imagined.
+Now, the books I have read have piled up, uncomfortable situations that force me to grow have become intentional, and the quality of my personal life has drastically improved in ways I could I really wouldn’t believe a few years back.

 Fitness for personal development

-Ever since I was young, fitness has been a part of my life.
+Since I was young, fitness has been a major part of my life.
 My family can tell you that I just loved to be active.

 My love for football was crazy.
 It still is.
 Early on I recognized that if I wanted to be a competitive football player, weight training was required.
 So, I started hitting the gym at 14 years old.